dragonflyoss/Dragonfly2/docs/en/user-guide/proxy/docker.md

-# Use Dfdaemon as HTTP Proxy for Docker daemon
+# Use client as HTTP proxy for docker daemon

 Currently, docker doesn't support private registries with `registry-mirrors`, in order to do so, we need to use HTTP proxy for docker daemon.